datejada/Tulipa101-hands-on/README.md

-# Tulipa101-hands-on
+# Tulipa101 Hands-On
-basic case study in TulipaEnergyModel.jl
+A basic case study for TulipaEnergyModel.jl